Druid of Colchester: Discovery

 The grave was discovered by archaeologists in 1996, at the village of Stanway, Essex, The find is believed to be that of an Iron Age druid dated c.
 40–60 AD.
-It is one among a number of graves of eminent people found, believed to be buried around the time of the Roman invasion of Britain in 43 CE.
+It is one among a number of graves of eminent people found, believed to be buried around the time of the Roman invasion of Britain in 43 AD.
 The area was then associated with the Catuvellauni tribe.

 Artifacts

-In the wooden chambered burial site, archaeologists uncovered cremated human remains, and a board game — the first time that such a game has been found virtually intact.
+In the wooden chambered burial site, archaeologists uncovered cremated human remains, and a board game – the first time that such a game has been found virtually intact.
 Other items uncovered included a cloak decorated with brooches, a jet bead believed to have magical properties, medical equipment, a tea strainer still containing some kind of herbal brew, and some mysterious metal poles conjectured to be used for divining.

 The surgical kit consisted of 13 instruments including:

 A cup was also found, containing traces of the herb mugwort.
 The tea strainer also contained herbs commonly associated with herbal remedies in ancient times.

 Philip Crummy, director of the trust, remained cautious, adding that there may be other explanations.
 "In the report we draw the possibility that this man or woman was a druid," he wrote: